technicated/ts-enums/README.md

 const b = Color.blue() // .blue is autocompleted, and b is of type `Color`
 ```

 You can check the case of the enum value by inspecting its `case` property.
-You can do this whenever a boolean expression is required, and the type if the enum value will be even narrowed to the specific case in the subsequent scope:
+You can do this whenever a boolean expression is required, and the type of the enum value will event be narrowed to the specific case in the subsequent scope (useful when you have a [payload](#adding-a-payload)):

 ```typescript
 if (r.case === 'red') {